JetBrains/guide/site/webstorm/tips/rename-file-based-on-class-name/index.md

   file: ./tip.gif
   width: 600
   height: 320
-leadin: >
+---
 Created a file, then added a class and realized you want to use a different file name?
 Press *Alt+Enter* on the class name to rename the file so that it matches class name.
----